ShahidaMahtab/Glamour-ecommerce/README.md

 ## Website Details
 * Users can select products and add to cart
-* After confirming their can check their order
+* After confirming their orders can check their order
 * Can remove the quanity and update order
 * Stripe payment gateway is used
 * Admin and Client separate dashboard.